urbit/docs/docs/using/filesystem.md

 Paths
 </h3>

-A path in `%clay` is a list of URL-safe text, restricted to `[a z]`,`[0 9]`, `.`, `-`, `_` and `~`.
+A path in Clay is a list of URL-safe text, restricted to `[a z]`,`[0 9]`, `.`, `-`, `_` and `~`.
 Formally this is a `(list knot)` where each segment is a `@ta`.